KalinaEine/PsychologicalPersuasion/README.md

 # PsychologicalPersuasion

 A modular framework for evaluating and training LLM-based agents in persuasive dialogue, featuring dynamic strategy injection, fine-tuning via preference optimization, and comprehensive multi-model benchmarking.
+Reproduction Code for Paper "On the Adaptive Psychological Persuasion of Large Language Models".
+The preprint of our paper is publicly available at [this link]().

 ## 📌 Overview